Lazy Loading Images: Complete Beginner Guide

 JavaScript-Based Lazy Loading

-JavaScript solutions use observers or libraries to detect when images enter the viewport.
+JavaScript solutions use Intersection Observers or libraries to detect when images enter the viewport.

 Where Lazy Loading Images Should Be Used